voyagen/17live/README.md

 ## Usage

-Below is an example of how to use the client to send a message:
+Below is an example demonstrating how to use the client to connect to a 17Live stream, listen for events, and interact with the platform:

 ```go
 package main